Eggs Benedict: Origin and history

 There are multiple conflicting accounts as to the origin of eggs Benedict.

 Delmonico's in Lower Manhattan says on its menu that "Eggs Benedict was first created in our ovens in 1860."
-One of its former chefs, Charles Ranhofer, also published the recipe for Eggs à la Benedick in 1894.
+One of its former chefs, Charles Ranhofer, also published the recipe for Eggs à la Benedick in 1920.

-In an interview recorded in the "Talk of the Town" column of The New Yorker in 1942, the year before his death, Lemuel Benedict, a then-retired Wall Street stock broker, said that he had wandered into the Waldorf Hotel in 1894 and, hoping to find a cure for his morning hangover, ordered "buttered toast, poached eggs, crisp bacon, and a hooker of hollandaise".
+In an interview recorded in the "Talk of the Town" column of The New Yorker in 1942, the year before his death, Lemuel Benedict, a retired Wall Street stock broker, said that he had wandered into the Waldorf Hotel in 1894 and, hoping to find a cure for his morning hangover, ordered "buttered toast, poached eggs, crisp bacon, and a hooker of hollandaise".
 Oscar Tschirky, the maître d'hôtel, was so impressed with the dish that he put it on the breakfast and luncheon menus but substituted ham for the bacon and a toasted English muffin for the toast.